Azurasy/ImageUp/README.md

 Edit and configure the `.env` file. (`ImageUp/.env`).

 `NODE_ENV` - Can be set to either `development` or `production`
-- When set to developoment, only the back-end API will be served
+- When set to `developoment`, only the back-end API will be served
-- When set to production, the static front-end files located in `ImageUp/server/public`  will be served along with the back-end API
+- When set to `production`, the static front-end files located in `ImageUp/server/public`  will be served along with the back-end API (default)

 `PORT` - The port on which the API will be served (and front-end if NODE_ENV is set to production)